The Best Sugar Cookie Recipe

 How to Make Cut Out Sugar Cookies

-1. Make the cookie dough.
+• Make the cookie dough.
 Cream together the butter and sugar along with the wet ingredients.
 In a separate bowl, sift together the flour and baking powder before slowly combining the dry ingredients into the wet ingredients.

-2. Chill the dough (optional).
+• Chill the dough (optional).
 This part is optional, but chilling for a few minutes is a good way to guarantee these cookies hold their shape.
 Roll the dough into a ball and place it in the fridge while the oven preheats!

-5. Freeze.
+• Freeze.
 Place the cut out cookies into the freezer for 5-10 minutes.
 This step helps them set in order to bake into perfect shapes with clean lines.

-6. Bake.
+• Bake.
 Bake your cookies in a preheated oven until the edges are just golden.

-7. Decorate.
+• Decorate.
 Once your cookies have completely cooled, use your favorite icing and cookie decorations and let creativity reign!
 See below for more decorating ideas.

 Can I Make the Dough Ahead of Time?

 Yes!
-You can make the dough up to three days in advance.
+You can make the sugar cookie dough up to three days in advance.
 Wrap the dough in plastic wrap and store in the fridge until you’re ready to use it.
 Let the dough come to room temperature or slightly chilled before rolling and cutting into shapes.

-Stacked Snowflake sugar cookie recipe
+Stacked Snowflake sugar cookies

 Tips for Success